ltelab/disdrodb/docs/source/quick_start.rst

 - **L2E**: Empirical rainfall parameters and radar observables (see :ref:`L2E <disdrodb_l2e>`)
 - **L2M**: Modeled DSD parameters from parametric fitting (see :ref:`L2M <disdrodb_l2m>`)

-To know more about the various DISDRODB products and how to customize the processing, please refer to the :ref:`DISDRODB Products <products>` section.
+For detailed information about DISDRODB products and processing customization, see the :ref:`DISDRODB Products <products>` and :ref:`Products Configuration <products_configuration>` sections.
-For configuration options, see :ref:`Products Configuration <products_configuration>`.

-**Quick Processing Commands**

-Generate L0 and L1 products with debugging enabled (processes only 3 files):

-Generating DISDRODB L0 and L1 products requires only two simple commands:
+**Quick Test Run (Debugging Mode)**

+To quickly test the processing chain on a small sample, use debugging mode.
+This processes only 3 raw files with verbose output:

 .. code:: bash

    disdrodb_run_l0_station EPFL HYMEX_LTE_SOP3 10 --debugging_mode True --parallel False --verbose True
    disdrodb_run_l1_station EPFL HYMEX_LTE_SOP3 10 --debugging_mode True --parallel False --verbose True

-For illustrative purposes, this code snippet here above processes just 3 raw files (``--debugging_mode True``) with disabled parallelism (``--parallel False``) and verbose output  (``--verbose True``).
+This is useful for testing before running the full processing on all station data.

 **Process All Station Data**

-To process all data for a given station use:
+To process all available data for the station (recommended for actual data analysis):

 .. code:: bash